michaelagylo/michaelagylo.github.io/content/post/conversation-lo-nickel-2025/index.md

 ---
-title: Weighing the green cost:How nickel mining in Indonesia impacts forests and local communities
+title: Weighing the green cost: How nickel mining in Indonesia impacts forests and local communities
-summary: We publish an blog article in the Conversation-Indonesia sharing results and three key recommendations to supporting more sustainablea and just nickel mining practices
+summary: We published a piece in the  *the Conversation Indonesia* based on our recent empirical study, and further propose three key recommendations to ensure that nickel mining is both just and sustainable.
 date: '2025-01-16'

 # Featured image